-You can buy markers individually or in sets.
+You can buy the markers individually or in sets.
 There are even sets of ready-to-go colour combinations for architects and designers which consist of marker colours that work well with one another.

 You first marker selection might be as follows:

-- Light gray (NG 2, Neutral Grey #2)
+Light gray (NG 2, Neutral Grey #2)

-- Mid-gray (NG 4)
+Mid-gray (NG 4)

-- Dark gray (NG 7)
+Dark gray (NG 7)

-- Light beige (or vanilla)
+Light beige (or vanilla)

-- Dark brown (chocolate)
+Dark brown (chocolate)

 What brand of markers to buy?

-Firstly, they have a thin body that is very convenient to hold in hand.
-However, the main difference is that at one side there is a wide tip (incidentally, a bit narrower than a Copic Sketch, Promarker or Stylefile), and at the other end there is a brush tip, also known as the ‘super brush’.
-Which truly leaves up to its name!
+Firstly, they have a thin body that is very convenient to hold in the hand.
+However, the main difference is that on one side there is a wide tip (incidentally, a bit narrower than a Copic Sketch, Promarker or Stylefile), and at the other end there is a brush tip, also known as the ‘super brush’, which truly lives up to its name!
 It is the brush that lets you make absolutely photo-realistic effects and fantastic not only for sketching but also for landscape drawings, abstract painting, portraits, architectural sketches and even for calligraphy.
-Copic markers can be refilled and that is their tremendous advantage over other brands.
-Although they are the most expensive markers available, in the long term Copics are the more cost-efficient.
+Copic markers can be refilled and that is their tremendous advantage over the other brands.
+Although they are the most expensive markers available, in the long term Copics are the most cost efficient.

 Chartpak is markedly different from the markers mentioned above.
 These markers have one very wide tip, that is highly convenient for interior sketching.
 The only disadvantage is that these markers have a rather strong smell of solvent.

-A couple more tips
+A couple of more tips

-- When you realize that sketching is ‘your thing’, be ready to invest into quality materials, training courses and books.
-This way you can develop your skill to become very good at sketching.
+When you realize that sketching is ‘your thing’, be ready to invest into quality materials, training courses and books.
+This way you can develop your skills to become very good at sketching.
 This will happen quite fast.
 Sketching will be of great use in your work and will raise your professional skills level.

 P.S.
 Please share this blog-post with your friends!
 They would be glad you did.
 Thanks in advance, you're awesome!